repositorgan/neuro/README.md

-Extension of my trailhead education.
-Building proficiency with Salesforce for workforce application.
+Extension of my education.
+Building proficiency with CRM for workforce application.
 Resume supplement to track technical development.
 AI + CRM + Experience